PiOS-kernel/Kernel/README.md

 And a short presentation video

+##Demo App

+A [demo app](https://github.com/PiOS-kernel/demo-app-msp432) for the TI MSP432 board based on πOS is available as an example of a use case of our embedded Operating System

 ## Team members

 πOS has been developed by Barbieri Marco, Maglie Francesco and Zaupa Alberto.
 Main contribution:

 Barbieri Marco - Scheduling functions, syscall and synch development

-Maglie Francesco -  Start-up routine, porting, synch development
+Maglie Francesco -  Start-up routine, porting, synch development, Demo APP

 Zaupa Alberto - General code organization, memory allocation and syscall development, testing